 Clare is a Senior Associate based in our Glasgow office.
 She is also a Solicitor Advocate and appears regularly in courts throughout Scotland.
 Clare trained with Charles Hennessy & Co and has specialised in civil and commercial litigation since the beginning of her career.
 She qualified as a solicitor in Scotland in 2007.
 Clare has worked with Kennedys since it opened in Glasgow and Edinburgh in 2015 and has made a major contribution to the development of the firm’s liability practice in Scotland.
 She has recently completed the firm’s Future Leaders programme.

 Clare represents insurers and self-insureds across the full range of liability matters.
-Her caseload includes fatal and catastrophic injury cases and other complex and high-value claims.
+Her caseload includes employers’ liability, disease and fatal and catastrophic injury cases and other complex and high-value claims including allegations of historic abuse.
 She has extensive experience in dealing with fatal accident inquiries and in acting for public sector organisations, including local authorities.

 Clare also has the advantage of having acted for claimants in previous roles, which gives her invaluable tactical and technical insight in advising clients and dealing with opponents.
 She has a particular knowledge of the emergency services, having worked in-house for Strathclyde Fire & Rescue for two years and having also previously acted for the police authorities.
 She is an expert in data protection and freedom of information legislation and regularly advises on compliance issues.
 She has also contributed to Kennedy’s cyber initiative.